Deci-AI/super-gradients/documentation/source/qat_ptq_deciyolo.md

         disable_augmentations: False
 ```

-Lets break it down:
+Let's break it down:
 - We inherit from our original non-QA recipe

 - We set `quantization_params` to the default ones.
 Reminder - this is where QAT and PTQ hyper-parameters are defined.

 - We set our checkpoint_params.checkpoint_path to ??? so that passing a checkpoint is required.
 We will override this value when launching from the command line.

 - We add a `QATRecipeModificationCallback` to our `pre_launch_callbacks_list`: This callback accepts the entire `cfg: DictConfig` and manipulates it right before we start the training.
-This allows to easily adapt any non-QA recipe to a QA one.
+This allows us to adapt any non-QA recipe to a QA one quickly.
   Here we will:
   - Use half the batch size of the original recipe.
   - Use 10 percent of the number of the epochs (and warmup epochs).